melvinsjostrand/EmailSender/README.md

-I used phpmyadmin as an database, This is the tables you need and how you create them
+I used MariaDB as an database, This is the tables you need and how you create them

 -You create an PendingUser